axelvaldez/radical-companies/_posts/the-fiat-system-has-been-good/2024-12-08-005-the-fiat-system-has-been-good.markdown

   <div class="_citation">
    <p>&ldquo;<em>The rapid progress of medicine in this era was reinforced by enormous improvements in communication between scientists throughout the world.</em>&rdquo;</p>
   </div>
   <p>And, yes, this was accerelated by money, but all the money in the world would have just sat there and not have done anything if these scientist were bold-faced enslaved (below I will say more about this) and not excited at the possibility of discovery and getting the credit.
-So, again, Fiat has done some things well.</p>
+So, again, Fiat has balanced some things well for the sake of money making.</p>
   <div class="_citation">
    <p>&ldquo;<em>The rapid progress of medicine in this era was reinforced by enormous improvements in communication between scientists throughout the world.</em>&rdquo;</p>
   </div>